course-files/DataAnalytics/1_simple_linear_regression.md

 ##             -0.04021915             -0.01608242
 ```

 As a data analyst, you need to confirm if the distortion in kurtosis or skewness is a data problem or it is a real-world insight.
 For example, a real-world insight could be that few customers drive most of the value.
-This is as opposed to looking it at it as a distortion that needs to be corrected.
+This is as opposed to always looking it at it as a distortion that needs to be corrected.

 ## [**Measures of Relationship**]{.underline}